vakshit/rduino4/readme.md

 ### Registers

-Read [here](http://www.mathcs.emory.edu/~cheung/Courses/255/Syllabus/2-C-adv-data/struct-pointer.html) about pointers and structs in C before moving ahead.
+Read [here](http://www.mathcs.emory.edu/~cheung/Courses/255/Syllabus/2-C-adv-data/struct.html) and [here](http://www.mathcs.emory.edu/~cheung/Courses/255/Syllabus/2-C-adv-data/struct-pointer.html) about pointers and structs in C before moving ahead.

 Note that a register is nothing but a memory block.
 Remeber ESC101?
 Memory blocks can be simply interpreted as integers i.e. a 32 bit integer represents 32 bits of memory.
 Setting the register to 1 is equivalent to making that integer equal to 1.
 A struct is no different from array in C, just take it as named indexes, i.e. instead of `A[i]` which is actually `A + i*sizeof(int)` is instead represented as `A.i` but points to the same memory location.
 So if we have a series of 2 64 bit integers in C, I can represent them as: